ParcoDing/Deep-Learning-Enabled-Unbiased-Nanoscale-Precision-Toxicity-Prediction/README.md

 * **`SKM (robustness testing)`**
   Contains the datasets used for Figure 4, designed to challenge the model under various perturbations and verify its robustness.

+**How to cite (BibTeX):**
+@article{wang2025deep,
+  title = {Deep Learning-Enabled Unbiased Precision Toxicity Assessment of Zebrafish Organ Development}, author = {Wang, Mengyu and Wang, Wen-Xiong}, journal = {Environmental Science & Technology}, year = {2025}, doi = {TBD}
+}

+# Research-Use License

+Copyright (c) 2025 Mengyu Wang and Wen-Xiong Wang.
+All rights reserved.

+**License terms:**
+- Anyone is permitted to use, copy, modify, and distribute the code, models, and data in this repository **free of charge**, **only for non-commercial research and educational purposes**.
+- When using these materials, please retain this copyright notice and cite the work as: Wang, M.; Wang, W.-X., *Deep Learning-Enabled Unbiased Precision Toxicity Assessment of Zebrafish Organ Development* (manuscript/repository).
+- Commercial use, sale, or redistribution for profit is prohibited.
+For commercial licensing, please contact the corresponding author to arrange permission.
+- The materials are provided “as is”, without any express or implied warranty.
+The authors are not liable for any damages or losses arising from use of these materials.

+**Contact:** For alternative licensing or questions, please contact the corresponding author (see the manuscript).